 He developed and successfully released CARD®map, the world's first integrated risk and assurance software, in 1997.
 The web-enabled "cloud" version of CARD®map was released in 2000.
 Tim was the first in 2009 to develop and deliver training on IIA IPPF Standard 2120 to equip internal auditors to assess and report on the effectiveness of risk management processes.
-He is the author of the Conference Board Director Notes December 2012 publication "Board Oversight of Management's Risk Appetite and Tolerance", co-author of the highly acclaimed January 2014 "Risk Oversight: Evolving Expectations for Boards", and most recently, "Paradigm Paralysis in ERM and Internal Audit" in the summer 2016 issue of Ethical Boardroom.
+He is the author of the Conference Board Director Notes December 2012 publication "Board Oversight of Management's Risk Appetite and Tolerance", co-author of the highly acclaimed January 2014 "Risk Oversight: Evolving Expectations for Boards", and "Paradigm Paralysis in ERM and Internal Audit" in the summer 2016 issue of Ethical Boardroom.
 His ground breaking article, "Reinventing Internal Audit", published in the April 2015 issue of Internal Auditor magazine has attracted global recognition and was awarded a 2016 Outstanding Contribution Award from IIA global.
+Part 1 of his most recent article "Is Internal Audit the Next Blackberry?" published in the ACCA Internal Audit Bulletin has received global accolades and recognition.

-In 2013 he launched a second generation of disruptive innovation with a breakthrough approach to risk and assurance management - "Objective Centric Five Lines of Assurance".
-The goal - respond to the rapid escalation in board risk oversight expectations and deliver substantially more "bang for the buck" from formal assurance spending.
+In 2013 he launched a second generation of disruptive innovation with a breakthrough approach to risk and assurance management - "Objective Centric ERM and Internal Audit".
+The goal - respond to the rapid escalation in board risk oversight expectations, a rapid deterioration in customer satisfaction with traditional ERM/IA approaches, and deliver substantially more "bang for the buck" from formal assurance spending.